ALERT: Chamblee police warn of robbers posing as officers

-The couple told Channel 2's Tony Thomas late Tuesday night, they were driving on Buford Highway in Chamblee when a Dodge car with police lights charged in front of them and pulled them over.
+The couple told Channel 2's Tony Thomas late Tuesday night, they were driving on Buford Highway in Chamblee when a white Dodge Charger with police lights pulled out in front of them and pulled them over.

 They said two men got out and rushed toward the car with their guns drawn.